 The School Health Service provides support to pupils, families and schools around school health needs that may affect a pupil’s access to education.
 School Health Service provide a range of intervention including, confidential drop in within secondary schools, health promotions and packages of care for specific health needs.
 Contact them on 01424 728368.

-Drop in available to all students on Friday lunch times in room E3
+Drop in is available to all students on Tuesdays during second break in U6

 All adults at the academy play a vital role in protecting young people from extremist groups or individuals who deliberately try to radicalise or recruit them using the internet and social media.
 Furthermore, the academy is dedicated to serving the local and national community by promoting the fundamental rights and values that characterise British society.